 From the 1840s New Zealand’s land records were managed under a paper system.
 Since 2002, the titles, survey plans and related documents have been held in an electronic database called Landonline.

 While Landonline stores our property records, the accuracy of title transactions depends on precise information about the land’s features and boundaries.
 New Zealand’s geodetic system provides the underlying measurements.

 The records of property location and related information, such as the boundary dimensions, are together called the ‘cadastre’ and are shown in cadastral survey plans.
 See Surveying.

-The Registrar-General of Land, based within LINZ, develops standards and sets an audit and assurance programme for the land registration system.
+The Registrar-General of Land, based within Land Information New Zealand (LINZ), develops standards and guidelines and sets an audit and assurance programme for the land registration system.

 Land registration districts

 The Land Transfer Act 2017 divides New Zealand into 12 land registration districts.